RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 ---
 title: Bloom filter
 linkTitle: Bloom filter
-description: Bloom filters are a probabilistic data structure that allows you to answer the question "does this item exist in a set?" with a certain level of accuracy.
+description: Bloom filters are a probabilistic data structure that checks for presence of an element in a set
 type: docs
 weight: 10
 stack: true